Skip to main content

 07

-I am looking for teams treating language models as product infrastructure — where retrieval quality, cost, latency, and safety are treated as software engineering problems.
+I'm looking for teams that treat language models as product infrastructure, where retrieval quality, cost, latency, and safety are engineering problems with owners.

 Available for select conversations